polkadot-cloud/polkadot-staking-dashboard/docs/CONTRIBUTING.md

 # Contribution Guide

-This section aims to familiarise developers to the Polkadot Staking Dashboard [[Deployment](https://staking.polkadot.cloud)].
+This section aims to familiarise developers to the Polkadot Cloud Staking [[Deployment](https://staking.polkadot.cloud)].

 Reach out to ross@jkrb.io for clarification of any content within this document.